 The report does not include an asbestos inspection.
 However, asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos-based products has been reported within the limitations of the inspection, and you have concerns, you should engage a qualified asbestos surveyor.

-The property was unoccupied, unfurnished and floors were covered.
+The property was occupied, fully furnished and floors were covered.
 Floor coverings restricted the inspection of flooring.

-In accordance with Health and Safety guidelines, we have not disturbed insulation.
+In accordance with Health and Safety guidelines, we have not disturbed insulation, furniture or personal effects (particularly in cupboards).